-- Effortless weight loss and walking around at your normal weight
+- Effortless weight loss and the wonderful feeling of walking around at your normal weight

 - Eating great tasting foods without ever having to feel hungry

-- Potentially prevent heart-disease, cancer, stroke, dementia, osteoporosis, psoriasis, and arthritis from ever happening to you
+- Potentially prevent heart-disease, cancer, stroke, dementia, osteoporosis, psoriasis, arthritis, and more from ever happening to you

 - Get rid of your food cravings once and for all